 - Sauce: Feel free to use homemade sauce or your favorite jarred sauce.
 Note that most jarred sauces contain oil, but you may be able to find one that does not.
 For example, the Simply Nature marinara at Aldi does not have oil nor does the 365 fat free marinara at Whole Foods.
 If you are not avoiding oil, you can use a jarred sauce that contains oil.

 - Lentil Lasagna Sheets: You can use another type of noodle such as chickpea, brown rice or a corn/rice blend.
 See the notes in the recipe card below regarding cook time.

 - Cashew Ricotta: If you don't like or can't have cashews, you can try using our almond ricotta instead.
-For a completely nut-free, option, you can use our sunflower seed ricotta.
+For a completely nut-free, option, you can use our sunflower seed ricotta or tofu ricotta cheese.